klingtnet/klingtnet.github.io/content/articles/almost-30-best-albums-of-2021.md

 ![Album Art of Dean McPhee - Witch's Ladder](https://f4.bcbits.com/img/a0181296910_16.jpg)

 Over to something completely different to the above (and below) albums.
 Dean McPhee, a UK based solo ambient and folk guitarist which I discovered through his previous record called [Four Stones](https://deanmcphee.bandcamp.com/album/four-stones).
-Witch's Ladder is inspired by folklore, mysticism and the beatiful, wide open and lonely landscapes of northern England.
+Witch's Ladder is inspired by folklore, mysticism and the beautiful, wide open and lonely landscapes of northern England.

 An album best listened to on a quiet evening with a wood fire or while watching the world fly by through a train window.
 Enjoy.